 When you buy a car, you also need to assume formal ownership of the car with your state's department of motor vehicles.
 Each state has its own process, but in general, here's what you'll need.

-Salvage Titles.
-A salvage title indicates that the vehicle has been certified as "totaled" by an insurance company.
+- Salvage titles: A salvage title means that the vehicle has been certified as totaled by an insurance company.
 In other words, at one point in time, the car needed more repairs than it was worth.
-It could also indicate that the car has severe problems, such as flood damage or corrosion.
+It could also mean that the car has severe problems, such as flood damage or corrosion.

-Rebuilt.
-If a title indicates the vehicle is "rebuilt," it generally means the car has been deemed a total loss to the insured and has been sent to an authorized rebuilder to make the car roadworthy again.
-These cars should not be commanding the same price as a car that is not rebuilt.
+- Rebuilt: If a title shows the vehicle is rebuilt, it generally means the car has been totaled by the insurance company and has been sent to an authorized rebuilder to make the car roadworthy again.
+These cars should not get the same price as a car that is not rebuilt.

-Lemon/Factory Buyback.
-If the car has ever been deemed a "lemon," most states require that fact to be annotated on the title.
+- Lemon/factory buyback: If the car has ever been considered a lemon, most states require that fact to be annotated on the title.

-Bill of Sale.
-The bill of sale should identify the following:
+The bill of sale should show the following:

 - Car year, make and model